2008 Picher–Neosho tornado: Damage survey

 Over two hundred homes were destroyed in the Picher area.
-Tornado damage surveyer and forensic engineer Timothy P. Marshall conducted a ground-based damage survey in the city limits of Picher, along a 1.2 mi path.
+Tornado damage surveyor and forensic engineer Timothy P. Marshall conducted a ground-based damage survey in the city limits of Picher, along a 1.2 mi path.
 The southeastern portions of Picher were particularly hard-hit; several homes that lined South Francis Street and South Emily Street were impacted and subsequently were destroyed at EF4 intensity.
 The tornado retained EF4 intensity over Harrell Park, and homes that lined the wooded area were destroyed.
 The survey also found that the damage was either little or structures were completely destroyed as a result of sharp damage gradation.

 Marshall noted that the failure and collapse of exterior walls was unusually common in homes that were hit by the tornado.
 It was also found that termite infestations were discovered in homes that had collapsed after the tornado; it is unknown whether termites contributed to the collapses.